 Its proximity to the Hollow Mountain camping grounds makes it a favourite for campers spending some time within the park.

 Gulgurn Manja Shelter – Rock Art Walking Trail, Grampians Victoria

-These paintings played a critical role in the cultural practices of the community, largely because it was used to pass on the artistic style from one generation to another.
+These paintings played a critical role in the cultural practices of the community, mainly because it was used to pass on the artistic style from one generation to another.
 This form of storytelling is, in part, one of the reasons why the cultural heritage has been preserved for years.
-The age of the paintings is not known, however some rock shelters in the region have been aged at over 22,000 years old.
+The age of the paintings is not known; however, some rock shelters in the region have been aged at over 22,000 years old.

 Maps may be obtained from Brambuk in the National Park, as well as the Cultural Centre Halls Gap.
 Alternatively, visit the local Visitor Information Centre to get a map and more details on the different attractions.